nathan-smeal/cs7641/lessons/ml_p1_lesson_01_decision_trees.md

 $$ ENTROPY(S) = -\sum_v p(v)log(p(v))$$

-The **best attribute** is the one that splits the data into subsets whose entropies' weighted sum is the least (maximizing the information gain).
+The **best attribute** is the one that splits the data into subsets whose entropies' weighted sum is the least (maximizing the information gain or reduction in randomness).
+Entropy is described as randomness.  (coin flip is 1 bit of entropy)

 $$ A^* = argmin_A\sum_v|S_v|\cdot ENTROPY(S_v)$$

 The **inductive bias** of the ID3 algorithm:
 * The best splitters appear earlier (closer to the root).
+  * Good splits near the top.
 * Produces shorter trees.
 * Prefers correct classifiers over incorrect trees (thanks for that)

 ### Bias